SeonSarkar/Sticky-Header/README.md

  /**
  * @param child view binding of child item in a sticky recycler view
  * @param item object in a child view
+ * @param headerPosition position of a header of associated child
+ * @param childPosition position of a child
  */
   @Override
-  public void bindChild(RowListChildItemBinding child, MenuItem item) {
+  public void bindChild(RowListChildItemBinding child, MenuItem item, int headerPosition, int childPosition) {
                 /*setup your views for child in sticky recycler view here*/ child.tvChildItem.setText(item.getItemName());
                 }